 1. The Right Length

 Determining the best length is always tricky.
 How short is too short when you’re middle-aged or more?
-It really depends on a few things, such as your figure, where you plan to wear your shorts and your confidence level.
-There are three basic lengths of shorts:
+It really depends on a few things, such as your figure, where you plan to wear your shorts, your confidence level.
+There are three basic lengths of shorts for women:

-Short – If your legs are toned, you’ll have no problem looking great in a pair of short shorts.
-Aim for an inseam that is at minimum, 4″ or longer.
+Short Shorts – These are easiest to wear when your legs are very toned.
+Aim for an inseam that is minimum, 4″ or longer.
 Anything shorter will look skimpy and unflattering on a grown-up gal.

-Medium – If you don’t want to reveal too much leg, but you also don’t want to wear shorts that go right down to your knees, then choose a medium length short.
+Medium Length Shorts – This is one of the most popular lengths of shorts for women over 40.
+When you don’t want to reveal too much leg, but you also don’t want to wear shorts that go right down to your knees, then choose a medium length short.

 Medium length shorts have a 5-10″ inseam and end a few inches above the knee.
-This white pair of shorts, above, has a 7″ inseam and a roll-up hem so you can adjust your shorts to find the perfect length where you feel comfortable.
+This pair of navy nautical inspired shorts, above, has a 5″ inch inseam.

-Long – Classic Bermuda shorts that end at the top of the knee are a great choice if your legs are not as firm as they used to be, or you need a pair of shorts that are a little more formal.
-Bermuda shorts have an inseam of about 11 inches.
+Long Shorts – Classic Bermuda shorts that end at the top of the knee are a great choice if your legs are not as firm as they used to be, or you need a pair of shorts that are a little more formal.
+Bermuda shorts usually have an inseam of about 11 inches.
+These are a good choice of shorts for some women over 50, who feel more comfortable with more leg coverage.

 Tip: If you’re still unsure about what length to wear, try this trick.
 Lay your arms down by your sides.
 Where do your fingertips end?
 That’s usually a comfortable minimum length for wearing shorts for most women.